berberman/arch-hs/README.md

 ```

-This message tells that in order to package `dhall-lsp-server`, we must package `haskell-lsp-types`
+This message tells us that in order to package `dhall-lsp-server`, we must package `haskell-lsp-types`
 and `haskell-lsp` sequentially, because they don't present in archlinux community repo.

 ```